FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

 seqerakit *.yml
 ```

 This will add all pipelines to the Seqera Platform Launchpad and you will be able to see it in the Launchpad UI.
+Confirm your pipelines have been added to the Launchpad before moving onto the next step of launching them.